Reached/tweetsnippet/README.md

 ## Create a user
 Write `php artisan user` on the command line and follow the instructions

-Migrate your database by running `php artisan migrate` - please note that Tweetsnippet currently does not come with any data out of the box.
+Migrate your database by running `php artisan migrate` - please note that Tweetsnippet only provides a couple of tags out of the box, you can create these by running `php artisan db:seed`.

 # Contributions
 All kinds of contributions are very welcome and highly encouraged!
 Be sure to read our guidelines before interacting with the repository however.